ncatlab/nlab-content/pages/4879.md

 ### Other definitions

-Most other characterizations of Grothendieck fibrations can also be given in a "non-evil" version to characterize Street fibrations.
+Most other characterizations of Grothendieck fibrations can also be given in a way which does not violate the [[principle of equivalence]] to characterize Street fibrations.

 ## Comparison to Grothendieck fibrations

 Every Grothendieck fibration is a Street fibration, as is every [[equivalence of categories]] (the latter are not in general Grothendieck fibrations).
 Since Street fibrations are closed under composition, any functor equivalent to a Street fibration is also a Street fibration (this is the "covariance" property).
 As remarked above, however, almost all functors in [[Cat]] which one wants to treat as "fibrations" are actually Grothendieck fibrations.
 Moreover, in $Cat$ every Street fibration is the composite of an equivalence with a Grothendieck fibration: the latter can be taken to be a [[fibrant replacement]] of it in the [[canonical model structure]] on Cat.
 (In fact, a Street fibration is a Grothendieck fibration precisely when it is also a [[isofibration]].)

 For these reasons, Street fibrations in $Cat$ are little-studied.
-The fact that they exist, and that any Street fibration is equivalent to a Grothendieck one, can be useful in assuaging philosophical worries about the "[[evil|evilness]]" of the notion of Grothendieck fibration, but in practice in $Cat$ one usually wants to use Grothendieck fibrations.
+The fact that they exist, and that any Street fibration is equivalent to a Grothendieck one, can be useful in assuaging philosophical worries about violation of the [[principle of equivalence]] in the notion of Grothendieck fibration, but in practice in $Cat$ one usually wants to use Grothendieck fibrations.

 However, when internalizing in other 2-categories, covariance becomes more important.
 This is most obvious when the 2-category in which one wishes to internalize is only a weak 2-category (a [[bicategory]]), in which it does not even make much sense to internalize the notion of Grothendieck fibration.
 (This is even the case in [[Cat]] if we define it using [[anafunctors]], as is often important to do in the absence of the [[axiom of choice]].)
 However, even when internalizing in a [[strict 2-category]], if the strict 2-category itself is "only defined up to [[biequivalence]]," then one is again compelled to use internal Street fibrations, since they are "covariant under biequivalence" of the containing bicategory, whereas Grothendieck fibrations are not.